St. Peter and St. Paul Cathedral, Maracaibo: History

 It is located in the Bolivar Square, the historic heart of the city of Maracaibo, and is the headquarters of all churches in the Archdiocese and a repository of its history and traditions.
 The style is neoclassical colonial, unique to the city, with few such buildings existing within Latin America.
 It was constructed between 1585 and 1650.

+In September 2025, a cathedral tower was struck by a series of earthquakes in the state of Zulia.